kristinallocco/Module_15_Challenge/README.md

 ## T-Tests on Suspension Coils
 T-tests to were utilized in order to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.
+- Lots 1 and 2 coencided with the population mean of 1500, though lot 3 did not.

 #### All lots